#For this section you have two choices.

 install.packages("here")

-Once the package is installed, you can load it using the library() function.
-For example, to load the here package, you would run the following command:
+Once the package is installed, you can load it using the library()

 library(here)

-Here's how you could use the here() function from the here package to build a path relative to the top-level directory in order to read or write a file:
+package to build a path relative to the top-level directory in order to read or write a file:

 # build a path relative to the top-level directory

-file <- here("00_raw_data", "minke.csv") #file should be stored inside of your project file and in your raw data folder.
+<- here("00_raw_data", "minke.csv") #file should be stored inside of your project file and in your raw data folder.

-# assign dand read in data using function read.csv
+file # assign dand read in data using function read.csv

-minke <- read.csv(file)
+<- read.csv(file)

 #if you have an excel file with multiple files then it can be done using the method below.

-file <- here("00_raw_data", "minke.xlsx")
+<- here("00_raw_data", "minke.xlsx")

-minke <- read_xlsx(file, sheet = 1)
+file <- read_xlsx(file, sheet = 1)

 #This step can also be accomplished in one line of code. options.

-minke <- read.csv(here("00_raw_data", "minke.csv"))
+<- read.csv(here("00_raw_data", "minke.csv")) minke